agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 2-0 for STM

-Rule #4: I don't think an STM needed to give any more examples except for the one mentioned in Rule #2.
+Rule #4: I don't think an STM needed to give any more examples except for the ones mentioned in Rule #2.

 0-0